 Delaware law authorizes trafficking-specific training for law enforcement.
 Pursuant to Del.
 Code Ann. tit.
-11, § 787(k)(2)(f) (Trafficking an individual, forced labor and sexual servitude), the Human Trafficking Interagency Coordinating Council shall "[c]oordinate training on human trafficking prevention and victim services for state and local employees who may have recurring contact with victims or perpetrators."
-Further, Del.
+11, § $787(k)(3)(f)^{29}$ (Trafficking an individual, forced labor and sexual servitude), the Delaware Anti-Trafficking Action Council shall "[c]oordinate training on human trafficking prevention and victim services for individuals who may have recurring contact with victims or perpetrators, including government employees "Further, Del.
 Code Ann. tit.
-11, § 8404(a)(19) (Powers and Duties) permits, but does not require, the Council on Police Training to "[m]andate training for all persons seeking permanent or seasonal appointment as a police officer in the detection, prosecution and prevention of child sexual and physical abuse, exploitation and domestic violence . . . . " Resultingly, training regarding child sex trafficking may be, or become, available to law enforcement.
+11, § 8404(a)(19) (Powers and Duties) permits, but does not require, the Council on Police Training to "[m]andate training for all persons seeking permanent or seasonal appointment as a police officer in the detection, prosecution and prevention of child sexual and physical abuse, exploitation and domestic violence " Resultingly, training regarding child sex trafficking may be, or become, available to law enforcement.
 However, law enforcement officers are not statutorily mandated to receive such training nor is the training required to be ongoing.

 6.3.1 Recommendation: Statutorily mandate ongoing, trafficking-specific training on victim-centered investigations for law enforcement.
+(See Issue Brief 6.3.)